 30 May Common Signs of Drug-Seeking Behavior

 If you suspect a close friend or family member has developed a substance misuse problem, you may be wondering what to look for and how to help them.
-Medical professionals have identified several key warning signs of drug-seeking behavior – activities that indicate a drug tolerance or addiction.
-If a doctor or hospital labels someone as a drug seeker, it will make it more difficult for them to obtain a legitimate prescription, and they may begin looking to secure drugs from an illicit source.
+Medical professionals have identified several key warning signs of drug-seeking behavior – activities that indicate a drug tolerance or addiction.pgslot If a doctor or hospital labels someone as a drug seeker, it will make it more difficult for them to obtain a legitimate prescription.
+When that happens they may begin looking to secure drugs from an illicit source which increases the danger exponentially.

 Can you identify an addiction by knowing the signs of drug-seeking behavior?
 What should you do if your loved one is struggling with an addiction to drugs such as opioids or benzodiazepines?